What are the industries to focus on?

 One nation with a big vision for Asia’s construction and infrastructure landscape is China, whose Belt and Road Initiative (BRI) will make a significant mark on the region and beyond.

 In a bid to “enhance regional connectivity and embrace a brighter future”, the initiative is seeking to improve the physical infrastructure along land corridors that roughly equate to the old silk road.
 This includes 60 countries, primarily in Asia and Europe but also Oceania and East Africa.
-While it has drawn criticism, the business opportunities are plentiful: the Singapore Business Federation for example surveyed multinational organisations, professional services firms and financial institutions about their plans with regards to BRI-related opportunities.
+While it has drawn criticism, the business opportunities are plentiful: the Singapore Business Federation for example surveyed multinational organizations, professional services firms and financial institutions about their plans with regards to BRI-related opportunities.
 Around 75 per cent of respondents said that they see significant opportunities in partnering with BRI country governments in Asean and South Asia.

 Complimenting the BRI, is Chinese policymakers blueprint for the development of Guangdong-Hong Kong-Macau Greater Bay Area (GBA).
 Officially announced in February 2019, the GBA aims to transform nine mainland Chinese cities and two special administrative regions into a new Silicon Valley-type technology and innovation hub.
 That integration would further prop China’s infrastructure and connectivity programs like the Belt and Road Initiative as well as strengthen the supply chain industry in higher-tech manufacturing and services.